playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-2-1e2j/index.md

 └── tslint.json
 ```

-<figcaption>The file and folder structure of the shared data access library.</figcaption>
+> The file and folder structure of the shared data access library.

 If we lint the workspace library now, we have a few code smells to address in the generated code.
 I'll leave this as an exercise for you to do.
 Consider circling back and doing the same for the booking data access library.